1666 TEKS header image

 Jane Goodall studied chimpanzees by immersing herself in their communities as a neighbor.
 Her discovery in 1960 that chimpanzees make and use tools is considered one of the greatest achievements of twentieth-century scholarship.
 Her life's work has also centered around conservation efforts to protect forests and the wildlife that live within them.

-professionals who invent, design, analyze, build and test machines, complex systems, structures, gadgets and materials to fulfill functional objectives and requirements while considering the limitations imposed by practicality, regulation, safety and cost
+professional who invents, designs, analyzes, builds and tests machines, complex systems, structures, gadgets, and materials to fulfill functional objectives and requirements while considering the limitations imposed by practicality, regulation, safety, and cost

 a person who conducts scientific research to advance knowledge in one or more of the natural or physical sciences